mattshade/impulse/wp-content/plugins/if-menu/readme.md

 ## WordPress.org

-Head over to [plugin page on WordPress.org](https://wordpress.org/plugins/if-menu/) for more info, reviews and support.
+Head over to [plugin's page on WordPress.org](https://wordpress.org/plugins/if-menu/) for more info, reviews and support